stephenry/p/README.md

 ## Seqgen

 The [Seqgen](./projects/seqgen) project implements a well-known control-oriented interview question.
 The problem is to generate a known sequence across a 2D array for variable-sizes of array.
 The chosen solution uses a [microcode-style](./projects/seqgen/rtl/seqgen_cntrl_case.sv) control unit for optimal PPA.
 Additionally, a [PLA-based](./projects/seqgen/rtl/seqgen_cntrl_pla.sv) solution uses the ABC Synthesis tool, which is used to render a Espresso-style PLA table to Verilog expressions.
 This code is injected using a preprocessing stage before Verilation.
 A [standard FSM](./projects/seqgen/rtl/seqgen_cntrl_fsm.sv) implementation is presented, too.
 Such extreme lengths (PLA-style) are unnecessary for such a small design.
-Nevertheless, it's quite an interesting, non-trivial approach, and...
-I've got too much time on my hands.
+Nevertheless, it's quite an interesting, non-trivial approach.

 ## Notable Aspects